 This sad, true episode laid bare the power of violent anti-immigrant rhetoric in America.
 The horror of the lynching, however, was generally accepted across the country as an example of honorable justice and community protection.

-This opera’s topic - the complex and emotional foundations of xenophobia, its translation of fear into violence, and the ramifications on its victims and perpetrators - is particularly relevant.
+This opera has duel themes - the complex and emotional foundations of xenophobia, its translation of fear into violence, and the ramifications on its victims and perpetrators, and the pursuit and loss of power, between classes, between individuals, and within a society.
+These themes remain particularly relevant.
 Global refugee crises continue unabated, as do the wide range of cultural and governmental responses, from acceptance and assimilation to violent rejection.

 What a dramatization of this episode shows is that - almost word for word - the sentiments toward late-19th century immigration are the same that fuel contemporary nationalist and anti-immigrant rhetoric in America, the only difference being that Latinos and Muslims now fill the role held - in this instance - by Sicilians.

 Mark Twain wrote: “History never repeats itself, but it rhymes.”
 One work of art is not enough to illuminate such sprawling injustice and human cruelty.
 By placing history on a level stage, however, society can examine and recognize the rhyming nature of our historical narratives.